uu-sml/sml-book-page/index.md

    - Gaussian processes (not in draft yet)
 10. **User aspects of machine learning**
     - Defining the machine learning problem
-    - The iterative process of improving a machine learning model
+    - Improving a machine learning model
-    - Data collection and preparation
+    - What if you cannot collect more data?
-    - End-to-end learning vs. feature engineering (not in draft yet)
+    - Practical data issues
     - Can I trust my machine learning model? (not in draft yet)
     - Ethics in machine learning (not in draft yet)
 11. **Generative models and learning from unlabeled data**